A discretization of Holst's action for general relativity: New perspectives

 It is evident that the contribution to the action from a 4-simplex in our model is more complicated than the terms of the action in the classical EPRL model.
 Considering that our 4-simplices include curvature (in a complete set of directions for the discrete geometry), what we should compare, however, is the complexity of the action of one of our 4-simplices with the action associated with the star of a vertex in the triangulation of a Regge discretization.
 From this perspective, the action of our model does not seem to be overly complicated; the difference seems to be mostly how degrees of freedom are organized with respect to the simplicial decomposition.
-The following paragraph discusses an issue that initially looks like a difference in the geometric content of our model with respect to the classical EPRL model.
-A careful look shows that the difference is also related to the different organization of the degrees of freedom with respect to the simplicial decomposition.
+Below we see two other apparent differences with the same origin.

-In Reisenberger's discretization, a spin foam model may be constructed after integrating over the bulk degrees of freedom of spacetime atoms.
+In Reisenberger's original proposal \cite{Rei2}, a spin foam model may be constructed after integrating over the bulk degrees of freedom of spacetime atoms.
 It is then natural to ask how does our model look like when described in terms of boundary data.
 In our classical model, the set of boundary data is composed of the boundary connection and its momenta $u_\sigma$``$= \frac{\delta S}{\delta k_r} = - \frac{\delta S}{\delta k_{r'}}$'' (where $\partial s(\sigma \nu) = l + r - r' - l'$).
 The formula in terms of the tetrad field is